(previously known as Xyleutes amphiplecta)

 ZEUZERINAE, COSSIDAE, COSSOIDEA

 The Caterpillars of this species live underground, feeding on the roots of:

 The male adult moths have a pattern of light and dark fawn on the wings.
 They have a wingspan of about 5 cms.

 The females have reduced wings and cannot fly.
-The females are much larger than the males, and have a wingspan of about 6 cms.
+The females are much larger than the males, with a length of about 6 cms..

 The eggs are laid as a gelatinous mass in the earth by the female pushing her abdomen into the soil.
 The eggs are spheroidal and off-white wth a brown tip, and have a diameter of about 1 mm.